micheledusi/Deckz/docs/01.manual.typ

 + @sec:examples presents practical examples that combine different features.
 At the end, you'll find credits and instructions for contributing to the project.

-This manual documents the most recent DECKZ release as of today: *#doc.package.version*.
+This manual presents the most recent DECKZ release as of today: *#doc.package.version*.

 == Importing the package

-To use DECKZ functionalities in your project, add this instruction to your document:
+To start using DECKZ in your Typst document, simply *import the package* with:

-#show-import(imports: "deckz")
+#show-import(imports: none)

-DECKZ is typically imported with the keyword #text(purple)[`deckz`], which will be used to call the package functions.

-You can then call any of the rendering functions using the `deckz` namespace.
+This makes all DECKZ functions available under the #text(purple.darken(30%))[`deckz`] namespace.

 == Basic usage